skypjack/entt/docs/md/entity.md

 already part of a hypothetical group.
 If they are not, they aren't returned by the observer, no matter if they matched the given rule.<br/>
-In the example above, whenever the component `sprite` of an entity is updated, the observer probes the entity itself to verify that it has at least `position` and has not `velocity` before to store it aside.
-If one of the two conditions of the filter isn't respected, the entity is discarded, no matter what.
+In the example above, whenever the component `sprite` of an entity is updated, the observer checks the entity itself to verify that it has at least `position` and has not `velocity`.
+If one of the two conditions isn't satisfied, the entity is discarded, no matter what.

 A `where` clause accepts a theoretically unlimited number of types as well as multiple elements in the exclusion list.
 Moreover, every matcher can have its